Neil Keown – Chair, Calgary

 Neil lives north of Calgary, Alberta with his wife, and their two middle-school aged children, who are mostly tolerant of his activities.

-Andrew Baisley – Secretary, Calgary
+Andrew Baisley – Co-Chair, Calgary

 Andrew grew up in Southern Ontario and relocated to Alberta to start his career.
 Growing up in areas surrounded by extensive tracts of private land taught him how rare and treasured the public land we take for granted in the west really is.
 Andrew works worldwide as an environmental scientist but focuses the majority of his time in Western Canada on mine closure and reclamation projects.
 When not working, Andrew enjoys partaking in the environment his work shows him to be so precious.
 Hunting, fishing, mountaineering and camping keep him busy year round.
 Andrew especially enjoys introducing new people to the outdoors, specifically the vast expanses of public lands available to Western Canadians.